-Medical evacuation coverage is available either as part of a comprehensive plan or travel medical plan.
-It is also available as a stand-alone travel insurance policy.
-The purpose of emergency medical evacuation coverage is to ensure that if you sustain a serious injury or illness while traveling, you would be able to be transported to an appropriate facility without incurring a potentially ruinous financial burden.
+Medical evacuation coverage is available either as part of a comprehensive plan or travel medical plan, but it is also available as a stand-alone travel membership.
+Emergency medical evacuation coverage provides benefits so if you sustain a serious injury or illness while traveling, you would be able to be transported to an appropriate facility without incurring a hefty financial burden.

 Basic evacuation plans will stipulate that you can be evacuated to the nearest “hospital of excellence.”
-This clause means that your transport provider would determine where you’d be taken, based on geography and the capabilities of any hospital in the area.
+This means that your transport provider would determine where you’d be taken, based on geography and the capabilities of any hospital in the area.
 While you would likely receive excellent care at these facilities, some travelers are more comfortable having the ability to choose their own care facilities.

 With the majority of medical evacuation plans, the insurance company will make all of the arrangements for you, so you don’t have to worry about how the transport will happen while you’re in the midst of a crisis.
 However, it’s essential that you understand exactly how the company expects to communicate with you in order to make those arrangements.
-Generally, you must have your provider approve any evacuation in advance in order to have it covered under your insurance policy.
+Generally, you must have the company approve any evacuation in advance in order to have it covered under your insurance plan.

 What’s Covered, What’s Not

-However, there are some additional benefits included in many evacuation plans that many travelers may not be aware of.
-For instance, transporting family members to the hospital where you are recieving care and arranging for travel back home once you’ve been discharged and well enough to travel.
-In tragic circumstances, most emergency medical evacuation plans will also provide repatriation of remains – getting your remains transported home to your loved ones.
+However, there are some additional benefits included in many evacuation plans of which many travelers may not be aware.
+For instance, some plans offer coverage to transport family members to the hospital where you are receiving care.
+Also when you are well enough to travel, the transport company may arrange for your travel back home.
+In tragic circumstances, most emergency medical evacuation plans will also provide coverage for repatriation of remains – getting your remains transported home to your loved ones.